top of page

 Dec 12, 20253 min read

-And Is the Real Fear That Insurers Would Walk?
+Why NSW Won’t Review Claims Management.
 For years, NSW has danced around one of the most urgent and obvious questions in the workers’ compensation system: Why won’t the government call a proper, independent review of claims management?
 We’ve had inquiries, audits, reports, parliamentary hearings, consultant summaries, and endless “stakeholder engagements.”
 But when it comes to the core engine of harm — claims management itself — the silence is deafening.
-Not hesitatio
+Not hesitation.
+Not

 Editor